 - Oral capsules, tablets, lozenges, and liquids

 Benefits of Working with a Compounding Pharmacy:

-- Compounded prescriptions can be customized to different formulations that may be more efficient or easier to administer.
-For example, if a patient has difficulty swallowing pills the compounding pharmacist may formulate the medication as a cream or gel.
+- Compounded prescriptions can be customized to different formulations that are easier to administer.
+For example, if a patient has difficulty swallowing pills, the medication can be formulated as a cream or gel.

-- Flavoring can be added to make drops and lozenges more palatable, if desired.
+- Flavoring can be added to make drops and lozenges more palatable.

 - Preservative-free or allergen-free prescriptions can be compounded for sensitive patients such as gluten, dyes, lactose, sugar, corn, or alcohol.

-- Patients are less likely to experience side effects if their prescriptions can be tailored to their individual needs.
+- Patients are less likely to experience side effects if their prescriptions are tailored to their individual needs.

-Contact our Compounding Specialists for more information on how we can help you!
-Visit our store to learn more about SandsRx Pharmacy and our commitment to you and your family.
+Please contact our Compounding Specialists for more information on how we can help you.
+Visit one of our locations to learn more about SandsRx Pharmacy and our commitment to you and your family.